rocky/elisp-decompile/README.md

 ### It's GNU Emacs, so of course I have the source code!

 There is a difference between being able to find the source code and having it accessible when you need it, such as at runtime in a stack trace.

 When many people hear the word "decompile" they think reverse engineering or hacking code where source has deliberately been withheld.

 There are other situations where a decompiler is useful.

 A common case is where you wrote the code, but have accidentally deleted the source code and just have the bytecode file.

 But, I know, you always use version control and emacs provides it's tilde backup file.

 So that leads us to the situation where there are _several_ possible source code versions around, e.g. a development version and a stable version, and you'd like to know which one of those you have loaded.

 And then we come to situation where there _is_ no source-code file.
 One can create functions on the fly and change them on the fly.
 Similarly, functions can create functions when run interactively.

 ### Isn't it simpler to just dissasemble?

 Interestingly, a number of people have proffered the suggestion that it might just be easier to understand LAP and disassemble than write this code.

 Most people don't know LAP.
+In fact, before I started writing the [Elisp bytecode reference](https://github.com/rocky/elisp-bytecode), there really _wasn't_ any good documentation on LAP, short of reading source code.

-From working with it so far and from seeing what the decompiler has to do and how intricate it is, I am pretty convinced that those who say they understand LAP have to do *a lot* of time-consuming tedious work to decipher things.
+From writng this decompiler and noting all of the subtleties and intricracies, I am pretty convinced that those who say they understand LAP have to do *a lot* of time-consuming tedious work to decipher things.

 This is what computers were invented for.
 They do this stuff very fast compared to humans.

 Here are some simple examples: